markusheimerl/ssm/README.md

 # ssm
 A state space model implementation

 Consider a nonlinear state space model operating on sequential inputs of shape (batch_size × seq_len × input_dim).
-The model expects data in time-major format [time][batch][feature] for optimal matrix operations.
 The architecture maintains internal states that evolve through learned temporal dynamics with Swish activation, where the forward propagation follows:

 $$
 \begin{align*}